apache/pulsar/site2/docs/getting-started-concepts-and-architecture.md

 ### Basic architecture

-In Pulsar, schemas are uploaded to, fetched from, and update via Pulsar's [REST API](reference-rest-api.md).
+In Pulsar, schemas are uploaded to, fetched from, and update via Pulsar's {@inject: rest:REST:/} API.

 > #### Other schema registry backends
 > Out of the box, Pulsar uses the [Apache BookKeeper](#persistent-storage) log storage system for schema storage.
 You can, however, use different backends if you wish.
 Documentation for custom schema storage logic is coming soon.